Bachelor of Information Technology (Co-op) - CG99

 Completing this course will provide you with a comprehensive understanding of a variety of key areas in IT and computer-based systems.
 The course includes a six month, paid work placement where you will gain real-world and hands-on experience within the industry.

 Benefit from the flexibility to major in Application Development, Business Analysis or Cyber Security, and choose from an extensive range of elective courses so you can tailor your studies to suit your personal and professional needs.

 You can also fast track your studies, by studying units in Term 3, so you can start your career sooner.

 You may choose to exit the degree early after completing a number of units and graduate with an Associate Degree of Information Technology or Diploma of Information and Communications Technology.

 |Core Units||9||Major Units||7|

-You are required to complete a total of 23 units including ten core units, one industry placement unit and seven units from a choice of three majors in Application Development, Business Analysis or Cyber Security plus six electives.
+You are required to complete a total of 23 units including nine core units, seven units from a choice of three majors in Application Development, Business Analysis or Cyber Security plus six electives.

 The Application Development major will prepare you for a career in application development.
 You will be exposed to industry best practice in terms of technology, including mobile computing, web development and enterprise computing, systems analysis and design and project management.
 Through your choice of elective units, you will have the opportunity to either broaden your knowledge base in business application development or develop expertise in specific areas, such as multimedia or games development.